Text Selection

 </Box>

 </Box>Selection started in the inner container is scoped to the inner container, even though the outer container also has contain.
+This is different from ordinary document-aware selection: ordinary selectable ancestors can expand to a common parent during drag, while contain is a hard CSS-style clamp.

 Independence from Overflow